innvent/matross/README.md

 Overwritable template: [`fog_config.yml.erb`](lib/matross/templates/fog/fog_config.yml.erb)

-The configuration that is generated may be used by other gems, such as [`carrierwave`](http://rubygems.org/gems/carrierwave).
-Here is how we use it, for example:
+The configuration generated may be used by other gems, such as [`carrierwave`](http://rubygems.org/gems/carrierwave).
+Here is an example of how we use it:

 ```ruby
 # config/initializers/carrierwave.rb